pdima88/paycom-integration-php-template/README.md

 - For tests use our [Test Merchant Cabinet](http://merchant.test.paycom.uz)
 - For production use [Merchant Cabinet](https://merchant.paycom.uz)

 In merchant cabinet in cashbox settings set `endpoint` of your API.
-Assuming your domain is `https://example.com` and script `paycom.php` located in root directory of your web site then `endpoint` of your API will be `https://example.com/paycom.php`.
+Assuming your domain is `https://example.com` and script `paycom.php` located in root directory of your web site, then `endpoint` of your API will be `https://example.com/paycom.php`.

 ## Setup database